 Establishing and funding a revocable living trust is a simple way to avoid a court-supervised conservatorship if you should become mentally incapacitated.
-You can nominate someone yourself to take care of your personal affairs later rather than rely on a court to select someone you might not prefer to serve.
+You can nominate someone now to take care of your personal affairs later, rather than rely on a court to select someone you might not want to act on your behalf.

 What Is a Conservator?

 A conservator isn't the same as a guardian, although a mentally incapacitated individual—referred to as the ward—might require both.
 A guardian tends to the individual's medical care and physical needs.
 A conservator manages the ward's finances for them.

 A court might appoint both a conservator and a guardian, or it might name the same person to assume both roles.
 If the ward's finances involve handling more than $20,000 or so annually, a conservator will generally be appointed.
 A guardian can typically handle smaller amounts of money on behalf of the ward.

 Setting Up a Revocable Living Trust

 A revocable living trust is established by writing a trust agreement that sets its terms.
 A trust involves at least three primary players: the grantor—also called the trustmaker, settlor or trustor—a trustee, and one or more beneficiaries.
 These parties will typically be the same person.